deBrian07/ghostty-top/SECURITY.md

 Report it at
 [Security → Report a vulnerability](https://github.com/deBrian07/ghostty-top/security/advisories/new),
 which is private.
-Expect a reply within a week.
+Expect a reply within a day.

 ## What this tool can see